Getting your Trinity Audio player ready...

 “We’ll let Billy tell it to you, Nate.
 It’s his story.”

-Unfortunately for Jammer, she got swept up in my mania at least twice.
-Once directly, as we chit-chatted during her habitual routine of booting the gaming PC.
+Once directly, while we chit-chatted during her habitual routine of booting the gaming PC.
 The other indirectly, as she shot side-commentary while I spewed the craziness to our GM, Weird Nikki, over my cell.
-She had called to remind everyone she would be a little late.
-And like everyone else, she had heard the rumors and wanted to check on me, so I had to fill her in on the bizarreness that was my day.

 After an unsuccessful bid to gain answers from the others, Nate finally floated over to me.